projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks.md

 EKS has built-in support for {{site.prodname}}, providing a robust implementation of the full Kubernetes Network Policy API.
 EKS users wanting to go beyond Kubernetes network policy capabilities can make full use of the Calico Network Policy API.

 You can also use {{site.prodname}} for networking on EKS in place of the default AWS VPC networking without the need to use IP addresses from the underlying VPC.
-This allows you to take advantage of the full set of {{site.prodname}} networking features, including {{site.prodname}}'s flexible IP address managemenet capabilities.
+This allows you to take advantage of the full set of {{site.prodname}} networking features, including {{site.prodname}}'s flexible IP address management capabilities.

 ### How to